richie/capistrano-s3-copy/README.md

 This is a revised implementation of the ideas in Bill Kirtleys capistrano-s3 gem.

 I have a requirement to push new deployments via capistrano, but also to retain the last deployed package in S3 for the purposes of auto-scaling.

-This gem use Capistrano's own code to build the tarball package, but instead of deploying it to each machine, we deploy it to a configured S3 bucket (using s3cmd), then deploy it from there to the known nodes from the capistrano script.
+This gem use Capistrano's own code to package the tarball, but instead of deploying it to each machine, we deploy it to a configured S3 bucket (using s3cmd provided by the rahugo-s3sync gem https://github.com/frahugo/s3sync), then deploy it from there to the known nodes from the capistrano script.

-At some point, I aim to persist a shell script to accompany the package.
-This will be used to instruct a fresh AWS instance how to locate, download and install he S3 package as if it was deployed via capistrano.

 ## Installation